obrm/rest-api-nodejs-ts-express-mongodb-zod/README.md

   4. Update product
   5. Delete product

 Note: Make sure you add .env to your .gitignore before pushing any changes to your repository.
-You will also want to generate new public & private keys
+You will also want to generate new ACCESS_TOKEN_PUBLIC_KEY & ACCESS_TOKEN_PRIVATE_KEY keys and add them to your .env

 #### Generate new keys: https://travistidwell.com/jsencrypt/demo/